-Stephen L. Moore is the author of the new book Texas Rising: The Epic True Story of the Lone Star Republic and the Rise of the Texas Rangers, 1836-1846.
-The book is a companion to the History Channel miniseries.
-Moore's other books include Eighteen Minutes and Pacific Payback.
-He lives in Lantana, Texas.
+Stephen L. Moore is the author of the new book Patton's Payback: The Battle of El Guettar and General Patton's Rise to Glory.
+Moore's many other books include Blood and Fury.
+He lives in North Texas.

-Q: What do you think are some of the most common perceptions and misperceptions about Texas history, particularly the period on which you focus in this book?
+Q: What would you say are some of the most common perceptions and misconceptions about Patton?

 Q: What are you working on now?

 A: I am currently working with a 97-year-old World War II submarine veteran to create a fresh perspective on the story of two sister submarines and their odd fates in the Pacific.